oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 specified in SD-JWT and comparing them to the hash digests included in SD-JWT.

 For each claim, an array of the salt and the claim value is contained in the `sd_disclosure` object.
-The structure of an `sd_disclosure` object in the SD-JWT-D is the same as the structure of an `sd_disclosure` object in Disclosure Document.
+The structure of an `sd_disclosure` object in the SD-JWT-D is the same as the structure of an `sd_disclosure` object in Issuer-Issued Disclosures object.

 The SD-JWT-D MAY contain further claims, for example, to ensure a binding to a concrete transaction (in the example the `nonce` and `aud` claims).